The Crossroads Gazette

 In this series, we'll explore the movement that stands at the intersection of art and fantasy.

-Each week, patrons receive an exclusive essay following a monthly theme.
 This essay is the first in the series Art, Myth, and Literature: The Pre-Raphaelites.
-To read future essays in this series and gain access to patron-only content, become a paid subscriber today:
+To read future essays in this series and gain access to the full archive, become a paid subscriber today:

 There is a willow grows askant the brook